WOMC: Beautiful music

+Soft AC

-During the late 1970s, WOMC enlisted the help of program director and legendary Detroit disc jockey Dave Shafer, who recruited other well-known Detroit radio personalities Marc Avery (who died in 2004), Tom Dean and Nick Arama.
-By 1980, WOMC evolved from easy listening to a soft, gold-based Adult Contemporary format, which proved to be quite popular.
-During the 1980s, the adult contemporary format field in Detroit was rather crowded, with WOMC competing against WNIC, WMJC and WLTI.
+During the late 1970s, WOMC enlisted the help of program director and legendary Detroit disc jockey Dave Shafer, who recruited other well-known Detroit radio personalities Marc Avery, Tom Dean and Nick Arama.
+By 1980, WOMC evolved from easy listening to a gold-based soft adult contemporary format, which proved to be quite popular.
+During the 1980s, the adult contemporary format field in Detroit was rather crowded, with WOMC competing against 100.3 WNIC, 94.7 WMJC and 93.1 WLTI.
 WOMC differentiated itself from its competitors by emphasizing oldies.

 In April 1988, Infinity Broadcasting bought WOMC.
 Infinity was merged into CBS Radio in December 2005.

-Evolution to oldies
+Oldies

-In 1990, WOMC had become almost exclusively an oldies station, despite the fact that Detroit had several other oldies stations at the time, including WKSG, CKLW-FM, and WHND.
+In 1990, WOMC had become almost exclusively an oldies station, despite the fact that Detroit had several other stations playing 1960s and 70s hits at the time, including 102.7 WKSG, 93.9 CKLW-FM, and 560 WHND.
 Eventually, WOMC came to dominate as the most popular choice for oldies in the market.

-WOMC had many memorable slogans, like "WOM-SEE", "Detroit's Big O" and "Music Now!"
-DJs said the call letters with an emphasis on the O ("W Ohhh M C").
+WOMC had many memorable slogans, including "WOM-SEE", "Detroit's Big O" and "Music Now!"
+DJs would say the call letters with an emphasis on the O ("W Ohhh M C").

 In 2006, under the leadership of Steve Alan, the station removed the word "Oldies" from all station imaging and jingles, and rebranded as "The Motor City's 104.3."
 The ratings remained strong during the transition to classic hits.

-In early 2007, under the guidance of Detroit-based programming consultant Gary Berkowitz, the station started using the word "Oldies" again in jingles and imaging, but the heritage WOMC call letters were only used for the top of the hour legal ID.
+In early 2007, under the guidance of Detroit-based programming consultant Gary Berkowitz, the station started using the word "Oldies" again in jingles and imaging, but the heritage WOMC call letters were only used for the top of the hour legal station identification.
 Randy Reeves became the voice of WOMC in promos and liners.
 The station began using a combination of the "Do It Again" and "Home of the Hits" jingle packages, as well as selected PAMS jingle packages from JAM Creative Productions.
 Berkowitz then brought in Scott Walker to become program director.

-In August 2007, WOMC-FM had begun airing brief jingles and "retromercials" that formerly aired on AM 800 CKLW during its famous tenure as the "Big 8."
-Much of the same music heard on WOMC had been staples on CKLW in the 1960s, 70s and 80s.
+In August 2007, WOMC had begun airing brief jingles and "retromercials" that formerly aired on AM 800 CKLW during its famous Top 40 tenure as the "Big 8."
+Many of the songs heard on WOMC had been staples on CKLW in the 1960s, 70s and 80s.